RupeshKashyap/Design-Pattern/README.md

 		d.
 Adaptee : ieDriver(Internet Explorer).
 		e.
 Client : AdapterPatternTest.

-11 Bridge Design Pattern
+11. Bridge Design Pattern
 	1. Properties
 		a.
 Structural Design Pattern
 		b.
 Used when we have hierarchies in both interface as welll as implementationand we want to hide the implementation from client.
 		c.
-It decouled abstraction from it implementation
+It decouled abstraction from it implementation.
+		d.
+Generally we have remote, which work differently for Sont and Philips TV, but we can have different Remote as well , i,e oldRemotr adn newRemote , which have different method for Each Tv.
+		e. i.e. : TV and Remote implementation

+	2. Implementation
+		a. class hierarchy : TV,SonyTV, Philips TV
+		b.
+Interface hierarchy : Remote , OldRemote , NewRemote
+		c.
+Client : Client class.

+12. Observer Structural Pattern
+	1. Properties
+		a.